What is a VPN?

 Corporate VPN

-Consumer VPN
+Homemade VPN

 It is possible for Internet-savvy users to set up their own, private VPN.
-This, like a corporate VPN, allows you to access the Internet remotely as if you were at home.
-In fact, many modern routers have built in VPN functionality.
+This, like a corporate VPN, allows you to access the Internet remotely, as if you were at home.
+In fact, many modern routers have built-in VPN functionality.
 It's a lot like running your own VPN server.

 PrivadoVPN Offers All of These Amazing Features